Asparagus Pasta

-Garlic Butter Asparagus Pasta is made with orzo pasta and fresh asparagus, tossed in a garlic butter sauce and parmesan cheese.
+This delicious and flavorful garlic butter Asparagus Pasta is made with orzo and fresh asparagus, tossed in a garlic butter sauce and parmesan cheese.
 It’s an easy 20-minute, cheesy side dish!

 Orzo pasta and asparagus in a skillet with parmesan cheese.

-This Asparagus Pasta recipe is heavenly.
-I mean, smother anything in garlic butter sauce and it’ll automatically taste great, but this pasta is next-level delicious.
+This cheesy and buttery Asparagus Pasta recipe is downright heavenly.
+I mean, smother anything in garlic butter sauce, and it’ll automatically taste great, but this pasta is next-level delicious.
 Just look at that layer of golden orzo and beautiful, bright green asparagus covered in buttery amazingness… is your stomach rumbling yet?

-When I need a quick side dish that I know everybody will eat, I whip up this simple mix of cheesy asparagus and tender pasta.
+When I need a quick side dish that I know everybody will eat, I look to recipes like my asparagus with lemon butter sauce, or I whip up this simple mix of cheesy asparagus and tender pasta.
 It goes with just about any meal you can think of – chicken, steak, fish, you name it.
-You can even serve it by itself as a light dinner, if you want!
+You can even serve it by itself as a light dinner if you want!

 However you want to enjoy it is just fine, as long as you give it a try.
 You will not regret digging into this parmesan pasta with asparagus, which you can make in just 20 minutes by the way!
 Prepare to be blown away by the cheesy garlic butter goodness!